totem-tech/documentation/nodes-docs/howto-setup-nodes.md

 * other...

-_This document is not designed to address the entire scope of possible server attack vectors by any means nor do we provide any guarantees that implementing all of the steps here would be sufficient to prevent your server from being attacked.
-It is a best efforts approach, but for specific security requirements, we highly recommend that you contact the relevant indiustry professionals in order to conduct and audit of your setups._
+_This document is not designed to address the entire scope of possible server attack vectors by any means **nor do we provide any guarantees** that implementing all of the steps here would be sufficient to mitigate an attack on your server.
+It is a best efforts approach, but for specific security requirements, we highly recommend that you consult an opsec industry professional in order to conduct and audit of your setups._

 ## Preliminary configuration